zshell/Hatch/README.md

 <br>
 ## How to use (text)
 1).
 Find a website with a login page<br>
 2).
-Inspect element to find the Selector of the username form<br>
+Inspect the element to find the Selector of the username form<br>
 3).
 Do the same for the password field<br>
 4).
 The the login form <br>
 5).
-When Asked put in the username to brute force<br>
+When Asked to put in the username to brute force<br>
 6).
 Watch it go!

 ## How to use (Video)